spacetelescope/jwst/docs/jwst/assign_wcs/asdf-howto.rst

 Create the reference file
 -------------------------

-The DictortionModel in jwst.datamodels is used as an example of how to create a reference file.
+The DistortionModel in jwst.datamodels is used as an example of how to create a reference file.
 Similarly data models should be used to create other types of reference files as this process provides validaiton of the file structure.

 >>> from jwst.datamodels import DistortionModel
 >>> dist = DistortionModel(model=model, strict_validation=True)